 Glossary of Human Resources Management and Employee Benefit Terms

-Annualized compensation combines an employee’s annualized salary with**** any financial benefits provided during the working period, such as:
+Total compensation combines an employee’s annual income with any financial benefits provided during the working period, such as:

 - Commissions and bonuses

 - Sick leave and paid time off

 Annual Income vs. Annualized Income